iLib-js/ilib-mono/README.md

 ## Release Notes

+### v1.1.1

+- Updated dependencies to avoid the polyfill bloat

 ### v1.1.0

 - added the ability to add a nodule to the list of modules to include the locale